StoneStepsInc/StoneStepsWebalizer/README.md

 * `-c file`

     This option specifies a configuration file to use.
 Configuration files allow greater control over how The Webalizer behaves, and there are several ways to use them.
-If a configuration file is specified with this option, the default configuration file will not be processed.
+Note that the default configuration file is processed regardless of whether any `-c` option is specified.

 * `-n name`